Got the Itch? Why Is My Dog Scratching?

 Is your dog licking his paws?
 Scratching at his back?
 Is it keeping you up and night and driving him crazy?
 If so, don’t fret, relief is just a phone call away.
 In the following article, I will discuss the causes of pruritus (itching) in dogs and how the doctors of World of Animals Veterinary Hospital can help your pet ditch the itch!

 Did you know that 83% of dogs who lick their paws have some form of allergy?
-Pets can be allergic to all kinds of different things ranging from pollens, molds, and even household dust mites!
+Pets can be allergic to all kinds of different things, ranging from pollens and molds, to even household dust mites!
 The disease is called Atopic Dermatitis, and is best thought of in one of three different ways.
 Environmental allergies tend to be more severe in warmer seasons, often starting in the spring and continuing through the fall.
-Household allergies can persist year round.
-Finally, dogs allergic to something in their food also tend to be affected all year.
+Household allergies, on the other hand, can persist year round.
+Finally, dogs allergic to something in their food also are generally affected all year.
 In the case of food allergies, Dermatologists believe dogs are most likely to be allergic to the protein source of their food, not grain.
 Changing to a novel protein diet for 3 months will help determine if chicken or beef is the cause of your pet’s discomfort.

 While there are many things that can make your dog itchy, allergies, fleas, and mites are all common causes.
 At World of Animals, our veterinary team will work to help diagnose the cause of your pet’s itchiness, and develop a treatment plan that works best for you and your pet.